layrjs/crud-example-app-js-webpack/README.md

 # CRUD Example App

-A simple example showing how to build a full-stack CRUD app with Liaison.
+A simple example showing how to build a full-stack CRUD app with Layr.

 ## Install